Fundamentals of Finance Coursera Quiz Answers – Networking Funda

 *Make sure to input all currency answers without any currency symbols or commas, and use two decimal places of precision.

 Q9.
-Dividends on CCN corporation are expected to grow at a 9% per year.
+Dividends on CCN corporations are expected to grow at a 9% per year.
 Assume that the discount rate on CCN is 12% and that the expected dividend per share in one year is $0.50.
 CCN has just paid a dividend, so the next dividend is the $0.50 to be paid one year from now.

 Assume that CCN’s return on equity (ROE) is 12%.
 What fraction of earnings must CCN be plowing back into the company?